 FAO helps countries prepare for PPR emergencies and respond rapidly should they occur through the Organization’s overarching support to good emergency management.

 FAO’s global work on animal disease preparedness focuses on:

-- Prevention: keeping the virus from entering a country through a quarantine, border security, cross-border coordination, good biosecurity and other prevention measures
+- Prevention: keeping the virus from entering a country or a region through a quarantine, border security, cross-border coordination, good biosecurity and other prevention measures

 - Detection: finding and diagnosing the virus quickly and accurately